-In a 802.11b configuration, channel 1 to 11 can be used.
-In a 802.11g configuration, channel 1 to 13 can be used.
+In a 802.11b/g configuration, channel 1 to 13 can be used.

 (a) With an Access Point ("Infrastructure")

 - □ The channel used will be the channel selected by the Access Point. - ATT: For details on how to select the channel that will be used by the Access Point, please refer to the corresponding Instruction Manual.